-This spring the UK has experience some lovely weather, with beautiful clear skies and high temperatures throughout the day.
-The weather has been so lovely, they have reported it as both the sunniest spring and sunniest May since records began in 1929!
+This spring the UK has experienced some lovely weather, with beautiful clear skies and high temperatures throughout the day.
+The weather has been so lovely, they are reports of it being not only a sunny spring but an April Heatwave!
 Many people have more time to enjoy the sunshine at this current time.
 But, for those with glass extensions and conservatories, the hot weather can make their room extremely uncomfortable.
-At Conservatory Blinds Limited we have put together some top tips to prevent a very hot conservatory.
+At Specialist Blinds, we have put together some top tips to prevent a very hot conservatory.

 When you are outside enjoying the sunshine, it’s best to leave your blinds extended throughout the day.
 This way, when you come to use the conservatory later in the day or evening, the room is cool and comfortable.
 This is especially important if you use your glass extension as a dining or living area in the evening.
 It is also an excellent idea to leave your blinds extended overnight as when the sun comes up in the morning the conservatory is protected.

 It is important to remember even with your blinds extended; the hot weather can cause heat to build up gradually in your room.
 For this reason, cross ventilation is key.
 We strongly recommend leaving your side windows open throughout the day to prevent heat build-up.
 It is even better if you have roof windows as leaving these open slightly will also help with ventilation.